 3.1.1 Test Code Runtime.
 On the test code side, Mutation Recorder instruments and adds analysis code before (1) and after (2) each command.
-To instrument each command, we parse the test code to an Abstract Syntax Tree (AST) using the Babel [8] library and identify command functions in the test code that perform browser interactions or element interactions.
-Before each command is executed (1), the analysis code first ensures the MutationObserver API is enabled.
-This step is needed because the MutationObserver API is turned off by default when navigating a new page.
+To instrument each command, we parse the test code to an Abstract Syntax Tree (AST) using the Babel [2] library and identify command functions that perform browser or element interactions.
+Before each command (1), the analysis code first ensures the MutationObserver API is enabled.
+This step is needed because the API is turned off by default.
 Next, the analysis code clears the cookie list used to store history mutations.
-To enable the test code to reliably generate wait oracles, we need to send mutations information observed from the browser side to the text code side on the fly.
-However, the current web drivers that use W3C wire protocol [54] for communication between the test code and the browser do not provide a reliable way to transmit extra data.
+To reliably generate wait oracles, we need to send mutations information observed from the browser side to the text code side on the fly.
+However, the current web drivers that use W3C wire protocol [57] for communication do not provide a reliable way to transmit extra data.
 Thus, Mutation Recorder innovatively resorts to a web mechanism, cookies, which are useful in temporarily storing data and can be read and modified by the web driver.
-During implementation, we add identifiable labels to our created cookies, ensuring that existing cookies are not cleared and other functionalities are preserved.
+During implementation, we add identifiable labels to our created cookies, ensuring that existing cookies are not cleared, and other functionalities are preserved.

-After the command is executed (2), the test code keeps listening for mutations by reading the cookie list for ω seconds. ω represents the listening window size.
-It is tricky to decide the value of ω in advance, i.e., how much time needs to spend on listening.
-If ω is too small, not all mutations are fully recorded; if ω is too large, the runtime overhead would be greatly increased.
-Therefore, we design Algorithm 1 to dynamically adjust the window size ω in real time.
+After the command is executed (2), the test code keeps listening for mutations by reading the cookie list for $\omega$ seconds (the listening window size).
+Deciding the value of $\omega$ in advance exhibits a tradeoff: If $\omega$ is too small, not all mutations are recorded; if $\omega$ is too large, the instrumentation overhead is greatly increased.
+Therefore, we design Algorithm 1 to dynamically adjust the window size $\omega$ .